Reduction theory for singular symplectic manifolds and singular forms on moduli spaces: A -symplectic slice theorem

+and thus can be recovered in terms of \emph{the twisted $b^m$ cotangent models} associated to the product $S^1\times H$. \end{theorem}

 \begin{remark} Below, we prove the $b^m$-symplectic slice theorem when the group action is $b^m$-Hamiltonian.
 Nevertheless, the statement holds for actions that preserve the $b^m$-symplectic structures.
 This would be a particular type of quasi-Hamiltonian structure.
 The proof in this set-up can be found in the section \ref{sec:qHam}. \end{remark} \begin{remark} The slice theorem for $b$-symplectic manifolds has been investigated by the second author of this article in \cite{BKM}.
-In this article, we give a fresh new proof for $b^m$-symplectic manifolds, which differs from the one contained in \cite{BKM}. \end{remark}
+In this article, we give a new proof for $b^m$-symplectic manifolds, which differs from the one contained in \cite{BKM}.
+Also in this article we characterize the action in terms of the twisted cotangent models in Section \ref{sec:bmCotL}.
+This way to determine the normal form theorem is brand-new. \end{remark}

 \begin{proof} Without loss of generality, since the isotropy group $\Gamma$ is discrete, we can pass from the action of $(H \times S^1) / \Gamma$ to the free action of $H \times S^1$ on the finite cover of $(M, Z)$ and then we apply equivariance as in the previous theorem to conclude.
 In view of the Lemma \ref{keylemma} the form $\omega$ splits into two parts, where $\alpha = - d \theta \wedge (\sum\limits_{i=1}^m c_i \frac{d t}{t^i})$ is a $b^m$-symplectic form on $S^1 \times (-\epsilon, \epsilon)$ and $\beta$ is the symplectic form on the leaf $\mathcal L$.
 First, we consider the Hamiltonian action of $H$ separately.
 It is a Hamiltonian induced on the leaves on $Z$.
-Thus one can apply the symplectic slice theorem (\ref{Th:SSl}) and there is an $H$-equivariant neighbourhood $U_H$ of $\mathcal{O}^H_p$ which is equivariantly symplectomorphic to $T^* H \times_{H_p} V_p$ with the symplectic form $\omega_H$ on $T^* H \times_{H_p} V_p$.
+Thus one can apply the symplectic slice theorem (\ref{Th:SSl}) and there is an $H$-equivariant neighbourhood $U_H$ of $\mathcal{O}^H_p$ which is equivariantly symplectomorphic to $T^* H \times_{H_p} V_p$ with the symplectic form $\omega_{MGS}$ on $T^* H \times_{H_p} V_p$.

 Consider the $b^m$-symplectic form on $T^* S^1 \times T^* H \times_{H_p} V_p$ given by

 where $t$ is a defining function for $Z$.

 Take the quotient $b^m$-Poisson structure on $T^* (S^1 \times H) \times_{H_p \times \mathbb Z_d} V_p$ where $\mathbb Z_d$ acts on $T^* S^1$ as the twisted $b^m$-cotangent lift of $\mathbb Z_d$ acting by translations on $S^1$ and by linear symplectomorphisms on $V_p$ and $H_p$ acts on $T^* H$ by the cotangent lift of $H_p$ acting on $H$ by translations and by linear symplectomorphisms on $V_p$.